JeffCohen/retro-article/README.md

 Is it ever worthwhile to look back?

 I think it is.
-Recall the old clichés.
-Hindsight is 20/20.
-Learn from your mistakes.
-If you don't know your history, you're doomed to repeat it.
-We can all agree that understanding what we've done in the past will help us perform better in the future.
+You've heard it said that "hindsight is 20/20."
+The infamous "learn from your mistakes."
+And of course, "if you don't know your history, you're doomed to repeat it."

 But if you're like me, these phrases remain solidly in the realm of theory and cliché.
-Let's face it, it's not fun to look back.
+Let's face it, it's not always fun to look back.
 So we prefer to simply focus on the here and now, believing we will somehow do better next time.

-I think we disregard the value of looking back because we think that's all it is: looking back.
+We disregard the value of looking back because we think that's all it is: looking back.
 Hindsight is indeed 20/20, but it also sharpens our picture of the future.
-If you want to improve something - whether it's your product, your team's performance, or you career - you have to look back in order to see clearly ahead.
+If you want to improve something - whether it's your product, your team's performance, or you career - you have to look back in order to see ahead.

 ### What is a Retrospective?